IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "A window revealing an impossible scene"

-### 6. `magritte_scale`
+### 6. `Margritte_scale`

-**Description:** Focuses on Magritte's play with scale and proportion to create surreal effects, rendered with the painterly techniques that make his scale distortions so effective.
+**Description:** Focuses on Margritte's play with scale and proportion to create surreal effects, rendered with the painterly techniques that make his scale distortions so effective.

 **Best for concepts involving:**
 - Dramatically oversized objects in ordinary settings